-The annual social cost per person of road injury crashes in the Waikato region fell between 2007 and 2013 but has risen again in recent years.
+The annual social cost of road injury crashes per person in the Waikato region fell between 2007 and 2013 but has risen again in recent years.

-The risk of injury or death from motor vehicle accidents is a concern for motorists, pedestrians, cyclists and other road users.
+The rate of injury or death from motor vehicle accidents is a concern for motorists, pedestrians, cyclists and other road users.
 Examining the number and social cost of fatalities and serious injuries occurring each year in this region helps us to assess risks and find ways to reduce the harm these incidents cause to people.
 Higher crash rates on our region’s roads also puts increased pressure on support systems and other resources such as healthcare or financial assistance for those who are unable to work due to injury.

 Check out related information on our website and other organisations’ websites listed on our Waikato Progress Indicators’ Useful Links page.